 Here are some examples of conditions that are commonly treated by physiotherapy:

 - Cardiorespiratory- providing support, prevention and rehabilitation for people suffering from diseases and injuries that affect the heart and lungs (e.g. Asthma).

-- Cancer, palliative care and lymphedema- treating, managing and preventing fatigue, pain, muscle and joint stiffness and deconditioning.
+- Cancer, palliative care and lymphedema- treating, managing and preventing the fatigue, pain, swelling, and stiffness of the muscles and joints.

-- Neurological- promoting movement and quality of life in patients who have experienced a loss of mobility due to brain or spinal cord damage from trauma, or who suffer from neurological diseases such as stroke, Parkinson’s disease and multiple sclerosis.
+- Neurological damage- for patients who have experienced a loss of mobility due to brain or spinal cord trauma, or patients who suffer from neurological diseases such as stroke, Parkinson’s disease and multiple sclerosis.
 Physiotherapy can help restore movement and mobility, helping to improve quality of life.